varuntirumala1/tnascert-deploy/README.md

 #### DESCRIPTION

-A tool used to import a TLS certificate and private key into a TrueNAS SCALE host.
+A tool used to import a TLS certificate and private key into a TrueNAS SCALE host running ***TrueNAS 25.04*** or later.
 Once imported, the tool may be configred to activate the TrueNAS host to use it as the main UI TLS certificate.

 The <b>tnas-cert.ini</b> file consists of multiple <b>sections</b> The optional command line argument <b>section_name</b> may by